kumarlabgit/ESL-PSC/README.md

 3. Lambda2 (second sparsity hyperparameter)
 4. Penalty term (the constant term used to calculate the group penalty, see hyperparameters below for details)
 5. Number of genes (the number of genes/protein
-6. Input Root Mean Squared Error (RMSE; this is referred to as the Model Fit Score (MFS) by Allard et al. (2023))
+6. Input Root Mean Squared Error (RMSE; this is referred to as the Model Fit Score (MFS) by Allard et al. (2024))
 7. Species being predicted
 8. Sequence Prediction Score (SPS) (a negative value indicates a prediction of the phenotype assigned a response value of -1 and a positive value indicates a prediction of opposite phenotype)
 9. True phenotype for the species (taken from the species_pheno_file if provided)

 #### Gene Ranks File ####
 The gene ranks file lists the genes (or proteins or other genomic components) used in the analysis, along with information about their rankings based on their model contributions.
+It is recommended to perform ontology enrichment tests and/or other follow-up analyses on the highest ranking ~1% of genetic elements.
 Each line in the file includes the following information:

 1. Gene name (taken from the alignment file)
 2. Number of species combinations in which the gene is ranked (i.e. number of combinations for which it recieved a non-zero GSS as part of any model)